By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-The SERP trackers show a definite spike in volatility around the 15th April.
-This in itself is not unusual, as Google regularly updates or tests the core algorithm and while there was a little chatter about a possible Penguin Update around the 15th April, this was denied by John Mueller in a Google+ Hangout, who said that they will announce when it is rolled out:
+The SERP trackers show a definite spike in volatility around 15th April.
+This in itself is not unusual, as Google regularly updates or tests the core algorithm.
+While there was a little chatter about a possible Penguin Update around the 15th April, this was denied by John Mueller in a Google+ Hangout, who said that they would announce when it is rolled out:

 I am pretty sure when we start rolling out we will have a message to kind of post but at the moment I don’t have anything specific to announce.

 This is further backed up, by Gary Illyes who is currently on holiday and said that he wanted to be around when Penguin launched:

 While the plan is to announce the launch of Penguin, they did indicate that some testing may take place before (which wouldn’t be announced):

 Testing of the New Penguin Real-Time Algorithm may explain some of the volatility of late although we are just wildly speculating at this point.

 Last week around the 20th April, Amit raised the possibility of an ongoing update with Gary Illyes.
 Gary responded in a rather vague way, which in itself is not unusual as they don’t usually like to comment on updates, but equally does indicate something is going on.